slatex/sTeX/lib/bib/README.md

 ## Adding a Person or Project Page to the Publication Pages (Generation)
 To add a person to the publication pages
-1. update the `bib.people` variable in the top-level `Makefile` and add the username of the person to add
+1. update the `bib.people` or `bib.projects` variable in the top-level `Makefile` and add the username of the person or project to add
-2. update the `<xsl:choose>` statement in `src/pubs/publist.xsl` to set the real name of the person to be added.
+2. update the `<xsl:choose>` statement in `src/pubs/publist.xsl` to set the real name of the person or project to be added.
 Travis will re-build the web page (takes about 30 min), but you should probably test by building locally first.